Nexusforge/nexus/notes/extensibility.md

 **Package Reference Duplicates**

 There might be duplicate package references.
-This is not issue because all extensions are loaded into a separate load context.
+This is not an issue because all extensions are loaded into a separate load context.

 **Backend Source Duplicates**